SooLab/Plain-Det/README.md

 ## Highlights

-- Plain-Det is accepted by ECCV2024!
+- **Plain-Det is accepted by ECCV2024!**
+- *2024/12/8*: We have released the training code of Plain-Det!

+To-do:
-- We will release the training code soon.
+- We will release more training weights and results soon.

 ## Main results